 Surely here we have all the characters necessary for the most elaborate and enchanting fairy tale.

-The elementary as behas been transplanted to this country by Theosophs, is common-ly conceived to be a stunted, dwarfish, semispiritual, semi-material being, in a rudimental or embryotic condition, resembling the human being in form, and for the pur pose of further development awaiting his turn to be incarnated in some human body to be born upon the earth.

-A good part of the physical manifesta-tions occurring at the dark circle are be-lieved to be produced by the elementaries.
+The elementary as he has been transplanted to this country by Theosophs, is common-ly conceived to be a stunted, dwarfish, semispiritual, semi-material being, in a rudimental or embryotic condition, resembling the human being in form, and for the purpose of further development awaiting his turn to be incarnated in some human body to be born upon the earth.
+A good part of the physical manifesta-tions occurring at the dark circle are believed to be-produced by the elementaries.

 Have you ever seen an elementary spirit, is the question I have often asked of clairvoyants.
-The answer was always in 'the negative, until recently I met, what did indeed appear to be a case of elementaries, The clairvoyant who saw these is a young lady medium of this city-Miss May Shaw.
-When May, for purpose of giving a sitting, allows her body to become entranced in order that one of her spirit guides may take the control of it, her spirit wanders off to such places as may attract her, or where she may desire to go, being usually one of the spirit homes; when there she can feel when the spirit control desires to leave her voyants.
-The answer was always in 'the when the spirit control desires to leave her and will then return to the earth to re-enter the body and resume her normal condition.

-now have reference, when the controlling
+The answer was always in the negative, until recently I met, what did innegative, until recently I met, what did in-deed appear to be a case of "elementaries, The clairvoyant who saw these is a young lady medium of this city-Miss May Shaw.
+When May, for purpose of giving a sitting, allows her body to become entranced in or-der that one of her spirit gaides may take the control of it, her spirit wanders off to such places as may attract her, or where she may desire to go, being usually one of the spirit homes; when there she can feel when the spirit control desires to leave her and will then return to the earth to re-enter the body and resume her normal condition.
+Upon the particular occasion to which I now have reference, when the controlling awaiting their turn to be incarnated in a human body for the purpose of their devel-opment, realy exist?"-Answer: "There are no spirits of a low order, of whatever description, but what have already been in the human body.
+There are no such beings as you describe and term 'Elementarits.'"